BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_5__collision_checking_using_a_function.md

 You have collision checking working but as we add more cabbages it makes the code easier if you convert your existing collision code to a function

 Step 1.
-To create as a function we will use the “isCollision to return a True or False return, to do that type the following at the end of the \#Define functions section:
+To convert your collision code into a function we will first add a new function.
+This code will go at the end of the #Define functions section, and use "isCollision" to return a True or False:

 ```python
 def isCollision(t1, t2):